The IMF: The World’s Controversial Financial Firefighter

 More From Our Experts

 Surveillance.
-A formal system of review monitors the financial and economic policies of member countries and offers macroeconomic and financial policy advice.
+A formal system of review monitors the global economic and financial system as well as its member countries, and offers macroeconomic and financial policy advice.

 Technical assistance.
 Practical support and training directed mainly at low- and middle-income countries help manage their economies.